LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/mount.md

 ![](<../../../.gitbook/assets/image (99).png>)

-Now you have to export the model as usual.
+Now you have to export your model as usual.

 {% content-ref url="advanced-method.md" %}
 [advanced-method.md](advanced-method.md)